by Efrem Marder

-A few years ago I embraced the aim to help bring out de Hartmann’s orchestral music, a logical next step following the successful initiative led by Elan Sicroff to record de Hartmann’s solo piano, vocal, and chamber music, brought to fruition in 2016 with the Basta release of a 7 CD box set.
-In April of this year the Uk label, Nimbus Alliance, re-issued those recordings in three releases- a double disc of chamber music, a double disc of piano music, and a single disc of songs.
-All have received excellent reviews.
+A few years ago I embraced the aim to help bring out de Hartmann’s orchestral music, a logical next step following the successful initiative led by Elan Sicroff to record de Hartmann’s solo piano, vocal, and chamber music.

-Following a fortuitous introduction, a collaboration has developed with Theodore Kuchar an accomplished American/Ukrainian conductor in Lviv, Ukraine, in conjunction with the Lviv National Philharmonic Orchestra of Ukraine.
-Maestro Kuchar, who is the most recorded conductor of our time (over 100 classical CDs), is very enthusiastic about the discovery of de Hartmann’s music, in light of its high quality, cultural legacy for Ukraine, and historic significance for early/mid 20th Century music in general.
+A collaboration developed easily with Maestro Kuchar, in conjunction with the Lviv National Philharmonic Orchestra of Ukraine, which he conducts regularly.
+Maestro Kuchar, who is the most recorded conductor of our time (over 100 classical CDs), has been very enthusiastic about the discovery of de Hartmann’s music, in light of its high quality, the cultural legacy for Ukraine, and historic significance for early/mid 20th Century music in general.

-Together, we have organized a festival of three orchestral concerts in Lviv Ukraine to occur on Sept 10, 14, and 17 this year.
-Each concert will feature its own distinct repertoire and will be followed by recording sessions, the result of which will be 3 new CDs of music not previously recorded or performed in our time.
-This is the first phase of a plan to record a comprehensive selection (5-6 CDs) of de Hartmann orchestral music, as well as possibly the opera, Esther.
+Jointly, we organized a festival of three orchestral concerts in Lviv Ukraine which occurred on Sept 10,14, and 17, 2021.
+Each concert featured its own distinct repertoire and was followed by recording sessions, resulting in three new CDs of music not previously recorded or performed in our time.

-The third concert will feature Elan Sicroff performing de Hartmann’s remarkable piano concerto, to be conducted by Tian Hui Ng, Mt Holyoke College professor, and conductor of the Pioneer Valley Symphony.
+The third concert included Scherzo Fantastique (1929), the composer’s Third Symphonie- Poeme (1953), and featured Elan Sicroff performing de Hartmann’s remarkable piano concerto (1939), with Tian Hui Ng, Mt Holyoke College professor, and conductor of the Pioneer Valley Symphony.